Ugochukwuodinaka/Food-App-Business-Analysis/README.md

 - <img src="images/Customer_By_Graduate_Ratio_image.jpg" width="250">

 - **Customers By Graduate Ratio**
-- Analyzing this data from the aspect of Customers educational level, in the doughnut pie that represents "Customers By Graduate Ratio", we can see that Graduates makes a greater percentage ratio and number of customers in this analysis with 1,953 customers and a percentage of 88.57% while the Non-Graduates Customers are 252 in number with a percentage share of 11.43%.
-From this chart, we can see that educational may have influence buying decisions of customers.
+- Analyzing this data from the aspect of Customers' educational level, in the doughnut pie that represents "Customers By Graduate Ratio", we can see that Graduates make a greater percentage ratio and number of customers in this analysis with 1,953 customers and a percentage of 88.57% while the Non-Graduates Customers are 252 in number with a percentage share of 11.43%.
+From this chart, we can deduce that education may have influenced the buying decisions of customers.
 <br />
 <br />

 - <img src="images/Customers_By_Marital_Status_image.jpg" width="250">

 - **Customers By Marital Status**
-- From the "Customers By Marital Status" doughnut chart, we could see that we have a graeater number of customers that are married with a customer count of 1,422 and a percentage ratio of 64.49% while the Singles has a customer count of 783 and a percentasge ratio of 35.51%.
-This indicates that we have a greater number of married customers in this analaysis and marital status must have played a role in the purchasing preferences, purchasing methods and the medium of purchases for these customers.
+- From the "Customers By Marital Status" doughnut chart, we can see that we have a greater number of customers who are married with a customer count of 1,422 and a percentage ratio of 64.49% while the Singles have a customer count of 783 and a percentage ratio of 35.51%.
+This indicates that we have a greater number of married customers in this analysis and marital status must have played a role in the purchasing preferences, purchasing methods, and the medium of purchases for these customers.
 <br />
 <br />